Maximize your ROI at domestic and international trade events.

-Through next year, you can also offset some of your marketing costs in international shows by applying for a grant through our Export Voucher program.
-You can get up to $5,000 to help defray the cost of translating your marketing materials, paying trade show fees, covering travel expenses and more.
+You can even offset some of your marketing costs in international shows by applying for a grant through our Export Voucher program.
+You can get up to $10,000 to help defray the cost of translating your marketing materials, paying trade show fees, covering travel expenses and more.

 - Starting your Business in Washington

 - Export Readiness Assessment

 - Export Process Guide

 - Washington Export Resource Center from Highline College (WA)

 - Export Finance Assistance Center of Washington (EFACW)

 - Export Import Bank of the United States

 - International Practice Section of the Washington State Bar Association